CAASPP California Professional Development

 Without training to handle these cognitive stressors, students can become frustrated and disengaged, even when they know the content.
 This can be equally frustrating for educators, who see students struggle with demonstrating their knowledge of complex problems.
 This is why CAASPP practice and familiarizing students with the types of thinking they will encounter on the CAASPP is crucial.

-Tackling CAASPP Math Cognitive Stressors
+Tackling CAASPP Math and ELA Cognitive Stressors

-Our training helps teachers address the four key CAASPP stressors, ensuring students can demonstrate their content knowledge on challenging questions.
-We focus on three main strategies for improving CAASPP scores:
+Our training helps teachers address the key CAASPP stressors in both Math and ELA, ensuring students can demonstrate their content knowledge on challenging questions.

 • Identifying why students struggle